thibautvs/webstack-client/README.md

 * Folder hierarchy enabling app scalability + standardize source code organization across projects
 * SASS compilation with source maps support
 * Bower for dependencies management
-* Gulp for tasks management (minification, bundling, etc) supporting development and production modes
+* Gulp for tasks management (minification, bundling, etc) with development and production modes
 * JSHint output file for JS errors and code quality inspection
 * Lightweight development web server with LiveReload support
 * End-to-end and unit tests using Protractor and Mocha/Chai/Sinon run with Karma on PhantomJS
+* Http interceptors for 404 and 500 errors handling
 * Authentication
 * i18n and l10n
 * Wiring with a ReST API